-- Continue engaging in effectively reducing operating costs. - Continue to expand our product and service offerings as well as market penetration in our healthcare IT business and managed network services business. - Build our brand name in the healthcare provision middle market with the goal of establishing our technology platform and managed services methodology as the standard for secure, efficient use of equipment and applications ecosystems. - Maintain and improve business performance in our professional sales service segment by increasing market penetration of the GE Healthcare product modalities we represent, and possibly building new teams to represent other vendors. - Maintain and grow our equipment business by aligning the cost structure with revenue growth. - Continue to seek accretive partnership opportunities.
+- Continue to effectively reduce operating costs. - Continue to expand our product and service offerings as well as market penetration in the business of our IT segment. - Maintain and improve business performance in our professional sales service segment by increasing market penetration of the GE Healthcare product modalities we represent, and possibly building new teams to represent other vendors. - Maintain and grow our equipment business by increasing efficiency and exploring new revenue models. - Continue to seek accretive partnership opportunities.